Yes, no one who waits for you will be put to shame.

 for they are from old times.

-7 Do not remember the sins of my youth, nor my transgressions.
+7 Do not remember the sins of my youth,

 Remember me according to your loving kindness,

 for your goodness’ sake, Lord.